ADGEfficiency/dsr-rl/PITCHME.md

 - **delayed** - benefit/penalty of action only seen much later
 - **sparse** - experience with reward = 0

-Sometimes we can design a more dense reward signal for a given environment
+Can design a more dense reward signal for a given environment
+- reward shaping
+- changing the reward signal can change behaviour

 ---
 ### Sample efficiency